lbryio/lbry.com/content/news/235-dev-oct19.md

 With the upcoming launch of lbry.tv, we’ve decided to sunset open.lbry.com and replace it with a lbry.tv URL that will go directly to the content page on the web.
 There will also be an option to open the content in the app, similar to what’s possible today on open.lbry.com.
 This also means we’ll have URL preview support directly on lbry.tv links and won’t have to reimplement the same on open.lbry.com.

 ## YouTube Sync {#youtube}
 Since our last update, we added parallel processing to the transfer mechanism so that channel claiming can be finalized quicker and not lock up the servers for long periods of time.
-From time to time, we do have to manually intervene with a transfer in case something goes wrong with the SDK - which we’ve seen happen for larger creators/wallets which transferring tips.
-As of the writing of this update, we are almost at 500 YouTube channels claimed.
+From time to time, we do have to manually intervene with a transfer in case something goes wrong with the SDK - which we’ve seen happen for larger creators/wallets while  transferring tips.
+At the time of writing, almost 500 YouTube channels have been claimed.
 We’ve also updated our [Top YouTubers](http://traction.lbry.com/question/163) list to include a transfer date if they claimed their channel.

 ![youtubers](https://spee.ch/7/youtube-transfers.jpg)